lieldulev/brew-scala-switcher/README.md

 ## How?

-Look at the script, it is pretty simple, all it does is change the needed symlinks in `/usr/local/bin`
+Look at the script, it is dead simple (this README.md has more text than the actual script) - all it does is change the needed symlinks in `/usr/local/bin`

 ## License
 None.
 Public Domain.
 Do whatever you want.